DATE: ARCHIVED 2026

 The Missing Ledger: The suspicious nature of this fund is compounded by the reported disappearance of MHTRF Book 2 around 2014.
 This specific volume, which would have contained the transaction records for the "Johnson" claimants, vanished from the public eye just as modern digital forensics began to close in on the truth.

-Daisies (Primary Motif): Historically denotes "I will never tell" and "Loyalty to the Secret."
+- Daisies: Denotes "I will never tell" and "Loyalty to the Secret."